iamlindachang/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-name: linda w. chang
+title: "Linda W. Chang"

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
-- admin
+- "admin"

 # Is this the primary user of the site?
 superuser: true